Jamazi4/bimcat/notes.md

 [x] also finally fix breadcrumbs in library component [x] router.back() is a bad idea for breadcrumbs link

-// now the editing pset doesn't work in [libraryId]/[componentId] cant component with this id - then filters in libraries

 [ ] generate invitation link for private library -> become guest on enter [ ] create composite library
 [ ] merge libraries

-!
-tanstack query has meta that invalidates queries and it auto refetches.
-In forms however I'm not using mutations so I have to do it manually, but for some reason invalidateQueries works only as await and followed by refetchQueries!

-generating the library share link:

-- user clicks share
-- I do mutation on library - generating a new shareId
-- I add new path like /libraries/share/[shareId]
-- on this route I automatically do another mutation on library - get userDb and add their id to the library guests and redirect user to library page
-- user is a guest, library appears in their browser
-- author can disable sharing link - will be able to check users

 if user clicks on shared link and: